 It was common in the late 19th and early 20th century to oil boards as a release agent.
 By the 1930s trades books reference the inadvisability of oiling boards as it leaves a stained and mottled surface.
 They comment that in the early days of concrete formwork when boards were oiled that crews often took the forms off too early.
 But at least the mid-1920s, most trades manuals had concluded that taking forms off early was inadvisable.
 Instead, since concrete shrinks, just by waiting the forms would separate on their own when the concrete was cured enough to support itself.

-Analyzing what we had and how the appearance of today developed
+Analyzing what we had and how today’s appearance developed

 We experimented by taking new boards with a pronounced grain, oiling them with linseed oil, and letting mortar cure there for a week.
 Sure enough, the surface had a grayish tan coating on it once the mortar was removed.
 So what appeared to be paint appears to have been another remnant of the original construction process.
 The bases of the columns close to the perimeter were more yellow and faded out where the sunlight had hit them, but on the ceiling the color was more evenly gray.
 And on the top side of beams you are simply looking at gray concrete because it had never been in contact with formwork.